Helmets Insider Motorcycle gear Our ratings Best Motorcycle Half Helmet

 Bell Pit Boss

 There is a new kind of helmet.
 It is made with carbon, Kevlar, and fiberglass materials.
 There are many improvements to the helmet.
 For instance, it has a Speed Dial fit system that prevents lift and slippage.
-It also has an internal shield that drops down to protect your eyes from the sun when you want it
+Read the full review.

 What is a motorcycle half helmet?